juxtapix/ProjectDevelopmentInPeriodOfCrisis/README.md

-# Project Development in a Period of Crisis
+# Project Development in Period of Crisis

 Pedro Oliveira